Saswata2k/US-Immigration-Analysis/README.md

 * configparser
 python 3.6+ is needed to run the python scripts.

+### Explanation for choosing specific tech stack / future scope :
+We have used s3 data lakes as it provides distributed and fast data storage in AWS.
+It's very easy to upload files to s3 and read/process datasets using EC2/EMR machines.
+We can use partition keys for better performance if customer base/dataset size increases.

 ### Steps:
  1: Scope the Project and Gather Data
  2: Explore and Assess the Data